Skip to Content

-Expectations & experiences of Glasgow 2014 'clyde-sider' applicants
+Expectations and experiences of Glasgow 2014 'clyde-sider' applicants

 Last year Glasgow hosted the 20th Commonwealth Games in what was the largest sporting and cultural event ever to be held in Scotland.
 Approximately 12,500 Games-time volunteers were appointed as clyde-siders to assist with delivery of the event and to provide a positive Games-time experience for spectators.